nikitavoloboev/data/health/skin-care.md

 # Skin care
-[Tanning is not so good](https://www.youtube.com/watch?v=o9BqrSAHbTc) for your skin.
+[Tanning is not good](https://www.youtube.com/watch?v=o9BqrSAHbTc) for your skin.
 Moisturising your skin is.

 Frowning is also quite quite bad for you.
 So best thing you can do is be happy and smile.